ruthpohrp/tp/docs/DeveloperGuide.md

 ### Next Event Feature
 #### Description
-This feature displays the next event based on the current time in the schedule.
+The Next Event feature displays the next event based on the current time in the schedule.

 #### Implementation
 The `NextEventCommand` class has one field timePredicate of type EventContainsCurrentTimePredicate.